-The internship is the process and product that results from applying the knowledge and skills defined by the Six National Standards for School District Leadership and the State Competencies for the Standard Superintendent Certificate.
-Candidates for School District Leadership will participate in planned internship activities during the entire course of the Superintendency Program.
-Corequisite Concurrent enrollment in EdAd 627.

-Note Application of standards based knowledge and skills and research in real settings over time is the critical aspect of the internship
+School District CEO Leadership: The Internship.
+Three semester hours.
+The internship is the process and product that results from applying the knowledge and skills defined by the six National Standards for School District Leadership and the State Competencies fir the Standard Superintendent Certificate.
+Candidates for School District Leadership will participate in planned internship activities during the entire course of the Superintendence Program.
+Application of standards based knowledge and skills and research in real settings over time is the critical aspect of the internship.
+Prerequisite: Principal certification and admission into the superintendent certification program.
+Corequisite: Concurrent enrollment in EDAD 628.